| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 OSF: Pilates studios are becoming more prevalent as the popularity increases.
 How can

+non-profits really compete in this niche market?
 TRICOCHE: Be competitive with the niche market by hosting Pilates courses at your facility to

 train your already talented and dedicated staff to be your Pilates Staff.
 A number of Pilates suppliers provide